Liortra/Assignment/README.md

 # Assignment
 Hello everyone,

+My name is Lior Trachtman.
-This is where all my homework is during my software engineering studies
+This is where all my homework is during my software engineering studies.